Cart 0

 • Extreme fragility.

-• High risk of deformation under daily pressure, especially if the ring is worn continuously.
+• High risk of deformation under daily pressure, particularly if the ring is worn continuously.

-• Set stones, especially diamonds, may come loose if twisted.
+• Set stones, especially diamonds, may come loose if the ring twists.

 • Between 1 and 1.5 grams:

-• Sufficient for simple, fine rings (without precious stones).
+• Sufficient for simple, fine rings (without gemstones).

 • May be suitable for jewelry worn occasionally, but remains vulnerable to prolonged wear.